 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates a specific security operations workflow with concrete actions and explicit usage guidance.
-The main weakness is reliance on technical jargon (FP, BTP, TP, IOC) that may not match how all users naturally phrase requests, though this is appropriate for a specialized security domain skill.
+This is a strong description that clearly articulates a specific orchestration workflow with concrete steps and outcomes.
+Its main weakness is that the trigger terms lean heavily on SOC jargon (FP, BTP, TP, IOC) which may not match how all users phrase their requests.
+The 'Use for end-to-end alert processing' clause is present but could benefit from additional natural-language trigger phrases.

 Suggestions